 What is Tofu?

 Tofu is a simple-to-prepare, nourishing soya food that can be used as a key ingredient in a wide number of tasty recipes.
 The origins of tofu date back to China over a thousand years ago – it’s been a key component in East Asian and South East Asian cuisine ever since.
 The English word “tofu” actually comes directly from the Japanese term, itself borrowed from the original Mandarin word “doufu”, which literally means “bean” plus “curdled” or “fermented”.

 How is tofu made?

 Cauldron tofu is an excellent source of protein, calcium and iron, all of which are key to living a healthy, balanced lifestyle.
 Our Organic Original Tofu block is also low in saturated fat, making it ideal for foodies, vegetarians and vegans alike.
 The great thing about tofu is it contains all nine essential amino acids, making it a complete protein.
 What more could you ask for?

 Tofu is a really versatile ingredient, best known for its amazing ability to absorb the flavours of the sauces, spices and marinades it’s paired with.
 Try slicing, marinating and grilling your tofu, or chop it into small pieces and fry until golden.
 However you decide to cook tofu, it’s delicious!

 Depending on your recipe, you may need to drain and press your tofu before cooking with it.
-If you’re planning on making a stir-fry dish you want the tofu to be as firm as you can so it holds together better when frying and makes it easier for the tofu to absorb all the lovely flavours you are adding to your dish.
+If you’re planning on making a stir-fry dish, you’ll want the tofu to be as firm as you possible so it holds together better when frying.
+It will also make it easier for the tofu to absorb all the lovely flavours you are adding to your dish.

 To prepare, we recommend pressing the tofu for 10 to 20 minutes – the longer you can press it for, the firmer the texture of your tofu will be.
 Remember to use plenty of layers of kitchen roll to soak up the water!

 It’s a simple process – follow our step-by-step guide in the video below.
 The video also shows you how easy it is to marinate your prepared tofu, and how to store for another day.